Khushi-739/vr-playground-handmapping/README.md

 The user can move their head (IMU rotation), interact with objects in a 3D virtual playground, and see simple responses such as **collisions, sound effects, and object reactions**.
 The system captures a child’s hand in front of the mobile camera, estimates its position using a vision model, maps it into the Unity VR scene, and enables natural interaction with virtual objects.

-This prototype will serve as an early-stage demo toward child–computer interaction in immersive learning environments and will be presented as a **poster** at a future venue (NCT May–June 2026).

 ---

 ## 🎯 Project Objectives